Sonnet 316

 The world’s awash in middling poetry

-Where words of questioned rhythm make their stand,
+Where stilted rhythms vainly make their stand,

-As bootless wreckage jouncing on the sea,
+As bootless wreckage jouncing on the sea—

 Too few yet seem of worth when they make land;